mithyB/turbo-batman/data/tutorial.md

 #Set up Visual Studio Community
 Viusal Studio Community is a free version of Visual Studio.
 Click [here](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) to download.
 The installation itself is not demanding.
 However creating a new web project might be tricky if you're new to the Visual Studio Development Environment.
 To create a new web page chose `FILE > New > Web Site...` from the menu-bar.
-Chose 'ASP.NET Empty Web Page' and don't forget to change the project path to your development directory.
+Chose 'ASP.NET Empty Web Site' and don't forget to change the project path to your development directory.
 Once this is done you are basically ready to go.
 Add an `index.html` file and start your local web server by pressing the play button on the menu-bar to check if it's working.

 #Set up Node.js